-By sprinting to pass the most comprehensive tax bill since 1986 right before the holidays (to be effective on earnings beginning January 1, 2018), Congress has left American small business employees and owners in a precarious situation.
+By sprinting to pass the most comprehensive tax bill since 1986 right before the holidays (effective on earnings beginning January 1, 2018), Congress has left American small business employees and owners in a precarious situation.

 The tax bracket rate changes are somewhat straightforward.
 But deductions and credits are way more complex and vary by circumstance.
 This presents a painful predicament for both employers and employees.